Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Cafe Melba Goodman: kid-friendly restaurant with bouncy castle

 Kid-friendly restaurant Cafe Melba is all about family time.
-This branch at Goodman Arts Centre has a huge lawn with a bouncy castle on the weekends.
-Kids eat free on Mondays and you can always head to The Artground nearby before or after your meal for a free indoor playground for littles!
+This branch at Goodman Arts Centre has a huge lawn with a bouncy castle every day (if the weather permits!).
+Kids eat free on Mondays, and you can always head to The Artground nearby before or after your meal for a free indoor playground for littles!
 There’s ample space for prams indoors.
-Book here now
+Book here now.

 Jimmy Monkey Cafe @ PLQ: kid-friendly cafe with playground

 While not exactly on the East Coast, Jimmy Monkey Cafe at PLQ deserves a special mention for its healthy menu, alfresco dining and amazing location right by the massive PLQ Parkside playground!
-We especially love how this kids-friendly cafe has affordable prices and you can sit and have a coffee while you watch the kids play!
+We especially love how this kid-friendly cafe has affordable prices, and you can sit and have a coffee while you watch the kids play!
 The dining area is nice and shaded but the playground can get pretty hot during midday – so make sure you head down in the early morning or for some tea time chow in the afternoon!
-Book here now
+Book here now.

 Little Farms Café

-Neighbourhood store Little Farms has a bistro cafe attached to its grocery in Katong (as well as one in Valley Point and the soon-to-launch Little Farms bistro cafe within Tanglin Mall).
+Neighbourhood store Little Farms has a bistro cafe attached to its grocery in Katong (as well as one in Valley Point and Tanglin Mall).
 They’re known for their stellar breakfasts (the Smashed Avocado on Toast with Meredith Goat Cheese is legendary).
-Ingredients in the dishes served at Little Farms Bistro are from its gourmet grocery so you know your kiddos are munching on good stuff when they tuck into their kids’ menu of Barramundi and Fries ($16), Cheeseburger ($16) and Pasta Pomodoro ($12) which even has the option of swapping the pasta for zucchini noodles – how healthy is that?
-Book here now
+Ingredients in the dishes served at Little Farms Bistro are from its gourmet grocery, so you know your kiddos are munching on good stuff when they tuck into their kids’ menu of Barramundi and Fries ($16), Cheeseburger ($16) and Pasta Pomodoro ($12), which even has the option of swapping the pasta for zucchini noodles – how healthy is that?
+There is no play area but do note that on Sunday there’s a kids-eat-free deal to check out.
+Book here now.

 Zaffron: kid-friendly restaurant with play area